ocrmypdf/OCRmyPDF/README.md

 | LinuxBrew                     | ``brew install ocrmypdf``     |
 | FreeBSD                       | ``pkg install py37-ocrmypdf`` |
 | Conda                         | ``conda install ocrmypdf``    |

+To use this project in your GitHub Workflows visit this repo [here](https://github.com/MarketingPipeline/OCR-PDF-Action)

 For everyone else, [see our documentation](https://ocrmypdf.readthedocs.io/en/latest/installation.html) for installation steps.